JDGaraudEnsta/hanabi/README.md

 ### Week 2

 * Share info between groups
-* Stabilize the module; because from now on all devels will have to use it.
+* Stabilize the module: because from now on all devels will have to use it.

 * Guido: make an usable GUI
 * Aisha: Implement the random-AI and cheater-AI